supervisely-ecosystem/import-images/README.md

 #### Input files structure

-directories define dataset names.
-Images in root directory will be moved to dataset with name "`ds0`".<br>
 ℹ️ You can download the archive with data example [here](https://github.com/supervisely-ecosystem/import-images/files/12537000/my_images_project.zip).

+**Team Files**

+Subdirectories inside the root directory (the one that you run the app from or select in the team files selector when starting the app from the ecosystem) define dataset names.
+Images in the root directory will be moved to a dataset with the name "`ds0`".

 ```
 .